telerik/fiddler-docs/Configure-Fiddler/Tasks/ConfigureFiddlerForWin8.md

 Create a Loopback Exemption
 ---------------------------

-1. (Fiddler2 Only:) Install the [EnableLoopback Utility][1] by clicking the **Win8 Config** button.
+1. (Fiddler2 Only:) Install and launch the [EnableLoopback Utility][1] by clicking the **Win8 Config** button.

       ![Win8 Config Button][10]

-2. Open the Fiddler Tools menu and click Win8 Loopback Exemptions.

-      ![Fiddler Tools menu][2]

-3. Check the box next to each application that will send traffic to Fiddler.
+2. Check the box next to each application that will send traffic to Fiddler.
 This requires Administrator privileges.

       ![AppContainer Loopback Exemption Utility][3].